GUIDELINES FOR SUBMISSIONS OF PROPOSALS

-Individuals submitting a paper proposal should submit their request to pay pre-registration fees on-site on or before March 15, 2019, to be considered.
-Individuals who plan to attend the Annual Meeting and are not submitting a proposal should submit their request on or before September 30, 2019.
+Africa residents submitting a paper proposal should submit their request to pay pre-registration fees on-site on or before April 1, to be considered.
+Individuals who plan to attend the Annual Meeting and are not submitting a proposal should submit their request on or before September 30.
 Payment for membership dues cannot be made onsite at the Annual Meeting and must be paid in order to receive member benefits, including the discounted member pre-registration rate.

 LETTERS OF INVITATION

 The ASA will provide a letter of invitation to assist individuals in expediting visas and securing funding.
 A request for a letter of invitation can be made by completing an online request form.
 If you need a letter of invitation, you should submit a request at the same time you submit your paper/panel/roundtable proposal.
 Please note: The ASA will honor such requests until September 30, 2020.

 Your participation in the ASA Annual Meeting is a major commitment to your colleagues, to the African Studies community, and to the Association.
 Individuals may be seriously inconvenienced and disappointed when they attend sessions, only to find that persons they looked forward to hearing and seeing failed to appear.
 The Program Committee works hard to create a cohesive program and “no-shows” detract from the success of the conference.
 Please avoid being a “no show,” since this may have implications for future acceptance to participate in the program.
 Those with medical or other emergency situations are exempted.

 Presenters should notify the Secretariat in writing as soon as possible if they know they are unable to attend the meeting.
 The information will be reflected in the Final Program if the Secretariat receives it by September 1.